alastairreid/RelatedWork/_papers/groce:issta:2012.md

 for mutants that are hard to "kill" (i.e., that pass most tests), significantly increases detection rates.
 Interestingly, testing with all features enabled tends towards "overkill": those mutants that are killed are killed by significantly more tests.
-Confirming the idea that traditional random testing is not as random as we would like.
+This confirms the idea that traditional random testing is not as random as we would like.

-An interesting side-effect of swarm-testing is that, after finding a bug multiple ways, you can calculate the relevance of each feature to the bug - possibly helping you to find the bug.
+An interesting side-effect of swarm-testing is that, after finding the same bug in multiple configurations, you can calculate the relevance of each feature to the bug - possibly helping you to find the bug.
 (This is easy in the first experiment because you know that each mutant has just one bug that would cause any failure but they are able to revisit it during